MTStevensW/bootstrap-duration-picker/README.md

 # bootstrap-duration-picker

 Javascript library for selecting duration.
-It's a fork from https://github.com/koss-lebedev/bootstrap-duration-picker updated to use Bootstrap and includes moment.js to manage all dates.
-Target input to which plugin is applied should contain duration in milliseconds (ms).

-Added maximum range and some other options.
+It's a fork from https://github.com/jmventar/bootstrap-duration-picker with millisecond support.

 ## Example